iancaragol/with/content/posts/greek-islands/index.md

 ![IMG_3300](IMG_3300.jpg)

-> The path leading to our AirBnB which can be seen slightly on the right
+> The path leading to our Airbnb which can be seen slightly on the right

 On our last "full" day in Santorini we decided to do the hike to Oia.
-The trail was the same one seen in the picture above (right in front of our AirBnB) and it would take us all the way to Oia along the edge of the caldera.
+The trail was the same one seen in the picture above (right in front of our Airbnb) and it would take us all the way to Oia along the edge of the caldera.
 The hike had some really stunning views and we were glad to be in Greece in May as it wasn't too hot yet to make the hike unbearable.

 ![DSC04452](DSC04452.jpg)